TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 A NAT instance is an EC2 instance configured to forward traffic from instances in a private subnet to the internet.
 A NAT Gateway is a managed service provided by AWS that performs the same function but is highly available and scalable.

-How can you restrict particular IPs accessing EC2 instances?
+How can you restrict particular IPs from accessing EC2 instances?

 You can restrict access to EC2 instances by configuring security groups or network access control lists (NACLs) to allow traffic only from specific IP addresses or ranges.